 Reliability Centered Maintenance (RCM) is a systematic process framework and methodology for defining the most efficient and efficient maintenance management plan for a specific asset, system or component.

 RCM is a part of the more significant Reliability Engineering discipline.
-Reliability is defined as the ability of a product to perform its intended function without failure, for a specified period and understated operating conditions.
+Reliability is defined as the ability of a product to perform its intended function without failure, for a specified period and under understated operating conditions.

 The four defining principles of Reliability Centered Maintenance are:

 RCM has been defined by SAE International under technical standard SAEJA-1011, and compliance with RCM standards is voluntary.
 RCM focuses on the safe minimum level of maintenance.
 It emphasises the operating context of the asset, to assess the failure modes and mitigate them to achieve maintenance reliability and availability at the lowest cost.